polterguy/magic.node/README.md

 ## Supported types

-Although the node structure itself can hold any value type you need inside of its `Value` property, Hyperlambda only supports the following types.
+Although the node structure itself can hold any value type you need inside of its `Value` property, Hyperlambda only supports serialising the following types by default.

 * `string` = System.String
 * `int` = System.Int32